AhmeddNofal/todoapp/README.md

 ### Setting Reminders

+Setting reminders is crucial when it comes to task management due to the forgetful nature of humans it also makes the app more helpful to people who want to be more organized.
 To set a reminder press the options button on the right of the task then press on "edit" which will open a time picker for you to choose the time you want to be reminded at.

 ![alt text](https://github.com/AhmeddNofal/todoapp/blob/main/screenshots/scr5.png?raw=true)
 ![alt text](https://github.com/AhmeddNofal/todoapp/blob/main/screenshots/scr7.png?raw=true)